-- have low magnesium levels in your blood. - have liver problems. - are pregnant or plan to become pregnant.
+- have low magnesium, calcium, potassium or sodium levels in your blood or you are taking a diuretic. - have liver problems. - are pregnant, think you may be pregnant or plan to become pregnant.
 Lansoprazole delayed-release capsules may harm your unborn baby.
-Talk to your doctor about the possible risks to an unborn baby if lansoprazole delayed-release capsules are taken during pregnancy. - are breastfeeding or plan to breastfeed.
+Talk to your doctor about the possible risks to an unborn baby if lansoprazole delayed-release capsules are taken during - are breastfeeding or plan to breastfeed.
 It is not known if lansoprazole passes into your breast milk.
 Talk to your doctor about the best way to feed your baby if you take lansoprazole delayed-release capsules.

-Tell your doctor about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
-Especially tell your doctor if you take methotrexate (OTREXUP, RASUVO, TREXALL).
+Tell your doctor about all the medicines you take, including prescription and over-the- counter medicines, vitamins, and herbal supplements.
+Especially tell your doctor if you take methotrexate (OTREXUP, RASUVO, TREXALL, REDITREX, XATMEP).